rickardlindberg/rickardlindberg.me/writing/agdpp-game-over/index.template.markdown

 ---
 title: Game over?
-date: 2023-04-24
+date: 2023-05-06
-tags: agdpp,draft
+tags: agdpp
 agdpp: true
 ---

 When we worked on [shooting the arrow](/writing/agdpp-shooting-arrow/index.html) we concluded that it was tedious to restart the game after each shot.
-When the arrow goes outside the screen, we want the game to be over instead and the arrow reset.
+When the arrow goes outside the screen, we want the game to be over instead and the arrow to be reset.
 Let's work on that in this episode.

 ## Do we really need game over?